wp-plugins/control-comment-length/readme.txt

 == Installation ==

-1. Upload `control-comments-length` to the `/wp-content/plugins/` directory
+1. Upload `control-comment-length` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure in Backend